UPPAALModelChecker/docs.uppaal.org/content/gui-reference/menu-bar/options.md

 Over Approximation
 : Uses convex-hull approximation of zones.
 This results in an over approximation of the state space.
 For models without clocks, this setting has no effect.

+Note that if a model contains stopwatches (invariant expressions like `x'==0` where `x` is a clock), then the resulting analysis is overapproximate even if DBM or CDS options are selected (DBM cannot represent additional constraints required by stopwatches).
+In such case, UPPAAL may also report that a reachability propery is _maybe_ satisfied, meaning that the found counter-example trace may be spurious (i.e. not realizable).

 ## Diagnostic Trace